The Big Express: Background

 XTC's previous album Mummer was their first work after resigning from live performances in 1982.
 It was released in August 1983 after several months of delays due to the band's creative difference with producer Steve Nye and Virgin Records and became the group's lowest-charting album to date.
 Virtually every contemporary review of the album accused the band of falling out of touch with the contemporary music climate.
 Bassist Colin Moulding thought that "when we came back from America after our aborted tour of 1982 ... people like Spandau Ballet had moved onto the scene; new groups were coming up and there was no place for us."
 Dissatisfied with the downturn in their career, drummer Terry Chambers quit the group early in the Mummer sessions to take care of his wife and newborn child in Australia.

 In the meantime, guitarist and principal songwriter Andy Partridge produced Peter Blegvad's album The Naked Shakespeare (1983).
 Partridge said that his services were requested partly because Blegvad heard a rumour that he had died in 1982.
 He summarized his feelings at the time: "We're about to make another [album] that probably won't sell very well, and Virgin are getting fed up with us and starting to grumble about potentially not carrying on with us ...
 I was really confused about what I was supposed to be doing."
-Immediately after Mummer, he stated that he thought the next album would have a more R&B sound and that the band were "conscious of wanting to get away from the" style of their previous two albums, and said that "I don't think you'll hear any acoustic guitars this time, or any particularly multilayered things."
+Immediately after Mummer, he stated that he thought the next album would have a more contemporary R&B sound and that the band were "conscious of wanting to get away from the" style of their previous two studio albums, and said that "I don't think you'll hear any acoustic guitars this time, or any particularly multilayered things."
 Years later, he reflected that "Funk Pop a Roll" from Mummer could be considered "the first Big Express track".